pavel-demin/red-pitaya-notes/development-machine.md

   - From the "File" menu select "Preferences"

-  - Select "Network" and then "Host-only network"
+  - Select "Network" and then "Host-only Networks"

   - Click the small "+" icon